Airline booking ploys: Hidden-city ticketing

 Hidden-city ticketing violates most airlines' contract of carriage.
 Someone doing it infrequently is unlikely, however, to be pursued by the airline, but some frequent fliers have reported either losing their frequent flier accounts or being threatened with such a loss.
 Experienced fliers recommend that if doing it more than very occasionally, passengers should not associate their frequent flier numbers with reservations using the hidden-city trick or should instead credit the miles to a partner airline.
 In 2014, United Airlines and Orbitz filed a lawsuit against Skiplagged, a flight search website focused on finding hidden-city tickets, alleging damages from lost revenues.
 The lawsuit was dismissed.

+Hidden-city ticketing was used by New Zealand citizens during the COVID-19 pandemic.
+All travellers entering New Zealand were required to have a voucher for Managed Isolation and Quarantine (MIQ).
+MIQ rooms were allocated initially on a "first come, first served" basis and later by lottery, meaning there were not enough rooms available for all travellers.
+However, some New Zealand citizens discovered a loophole – they would book a flight that transited through New Zealand and then disembark at the airport in New Zealand (typically Auckland International Airport), discarding the final leg of their journey.
+Being New Zealand citizens, they could not legally be refused entry to New Zealand, and so they were admitted to MIQ despite not having vouchers.
+The New Zealand Government considered imprisoning or fining individuals who used this loophole.

 This technique may also be used on other forms of transport where the fare charged for a longer distance is not always greater than for a shorter distance.
-For example, in the National Rail network in Great Britain, it is possible to buy a cheaper ticket to a further destination where a traveler has no intention to travel to, and as long as the ticket permits a break of journey, end the journey short legally.
+For example, in the National Rail network in Great Britain, it is possible to buy a cheaper ticket to a further destination where a traveler has no intention to travel to, and as long as the ticket permits a break of journey, or to end the journey short legally.